-In Becoming Kareem, Kareem Abdul has recounted and recorded his childhood as a shy kid with insecurity issues.
-But this socially awkward child transforms to become an NBA player with help from family and friends.
+In Becoming Kareem, Kareem Abdul recounted and recorded his childhood as a shy kid with insecurity issues.
+But this socially awkward child transforms into an NBA player with help from family and friends.
 This book has elements of racism and prejudices Kareem went through in his childhood, but instead of beating him down, it only led him to greatness.

 LeBron James Books